 The Oxford Dictionary of National Biography is the national record of men and women who’ve shaped all walks of British life—from the Romans to the 21st century.
-Published online, and extended three times a year, the Oxford DNB includes more than 60,000 life stories.
+Published online and updated monthly, the Oxford DNB includes more than 60,000 life stories.

 In between you’ll find many sons and daughters of the city, including John Roebuck, ironmaster and business partner of James Watt; film pioneer James Blackton; the architect Alison Smithson, who designed some of the most original and controversial buildings in post-war Britain, including those at Sheffield University; and the comedian Jimmy Jewel.

-You can also search across the city, allowing you to find more than 140 former pupils of Sheffield schools; 240 one-time Sheffield residents; and the 40 famous people buried in the city’s churches.
+You can also search across the city, allowing you to find 60 famous people buried in the city’s churches.

 It’s easy to search by place in the Oxford DNB as the following section explains.

 The Oxford DNB includes the life stories of more than 60,000 men and women.
-Online you can search for where they were born, baptized, lived, died or were buried, searching by county, town, village, church, and street.
+Online you can search for where they were born, baptized, lived, died or were buried, by date range or location.

 Every two weeks the Oxford DNB releases a biography podcast.
 There are more than 100 episodes to choose from, including John Lennon, Madame Tussaud, Morecambe and Wise, Roald Dahl, and Isambard Kingdom Brunel.